uit-hdl/chatbot-for-mental-health/prompts/mental-health/default-mode/chief_judge_default.md

 group if you are feeling lonely.
 Would you like that?")

-`¤:provide_feedback({{"message_to_bot": "You respect the boundaries of your role, and query the user to establish how you can help them with Schizophrenia management.","evaluation": "ACCEPTED"}}):¤`
+`¤:provide_feedback({{"message_to_bot": "You respect the boundaries of your role and query the user to establish how you can help them with Schizophrenia management.","evaluation": "ACCEPTED"}}):¤`
 ```